dotnet/orleans/src/Documentation/Deployment-and-Operations/Configuration-Guide/index.md

  The section on [Typical Configurations](Typical-Configurations.md) provides a summary of a few common configurations.

+ A list of important core options that can be configured can be found on [this section](Options-List.md).

 **Important**: Make sure you properly configure .NET Garbage Collection as detailed in [Configuring .NET Garbage Collection](Configuring-.NET-Garbage-Collection.md).